adarsh-raturi-github/Confluent-Kaftka-Typescript/README.md

 A Docker-based Confluent Kafka setup with a TypeScript client wrapper built on `@confluentinc/kafka-javascript`.

+## Get Involved

+If this project helped you, you can help the project grow:

+- 👀 Watch the repository to follow updates
+- 🐛 Open issues or submit pull requests — contributions are welcome

+Small actions like starring or sharing make a big difference for discoverability and help more developers find the TypeScript implementation.

 ## Overview

 This repository demonstrates a local Kafka development environment using Docker and Confluent's JavaScript client.
 It includes: